MikiDevLog/linux-wallpaperengine-ext/README.md

 > **Note**: This project does NOT run Steam Workshop wallpapers or Wallpaper Engine content.
 It's a standalone application for displaying standard media files (videos, GIFs, images) as desktop backgrounds.
 For Steam Workshop wallpaper support, see [linux-wallpaperengine](https://github.com/Almamu/linux-wallpaperengine).

-# At the moment the project is in a state of half-readiness of GPU rendering and is very stuck because of GLE and MPV which I used relying on the reference on which the project was made, so I am switching to Vulcan+ffmpeg, stay tuned for updates.
+# At the moment the project is in a state of half-readiness of GPU rendering and is very stuck because of GLE and MPV which I used relying on the reference on which the project was made, so I am switching to Vulkan+ffmpeg, stay tuned for updates.